besnoi/besnoi.github.io/api.md

 > Gets data for one year for all states

-Below are all the indicators:
+Below are all the indicators (for now):

 * sex-ratio
 * birth-rate